 What is Medicare Supplement Insurance?

 The open-enrollment period refers to the six month period that begins once you turn 65 and enroll in Medicare Part B. It is during this time period that you have the benefit of having the guaranteed right to enroll in a supplement plan.
 This is ideal for those with pre-existing conditions because private companies cannot deny coverage or raise your premiums.
 If you happen to miss this period, you might be subjected to medical underwriting.
-This means that your pre-existing condition will be considered by the insurance company when deciding things like how much they will cover and pay.
+This means that insurance companies will consider your pre-existing condition when deciding the amount and cost of the coverage you’ll receive.

 Special Enrollment Period